 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Aker Carbon Capture, headquartered in Norway, reported total carbon emissions of approximately 17,191,000 kg CO2e across all scopes.
-This includes 300 kg CO2e from Scope 1 emissions, 52,000 kg CO2e from Scope 2 (market-based), and a significant 17,191,000 kg CO2e from Scope 3 emissions, which encompass areas such as purchased goods and services (16,436,000 kg CO2e) and business travel (675,000 kg CO2e).
-Aker Carbon Capture has set ambitious climate commitments, aiming to capture 10 million tonnes of CO2 annually by 2025.
-They are also targeting carbon net negative status by 2030, exceeding the current guidelines set by the Science-Based Targets initiative.
-Additionally, the company plans to improve the carbon intensity of its products by 50% by 2030 for both Scope 1 and Scope 2 emissions.
-The company is committed to achieving net-zero emissions by 2050, with ongoing efforts to enhance sustainability across its operations.
-Aker Carbon Capture's initiatives reflect a proactive approach to addressing climate change and reducing its carbon footprint in the construction and engineering sector.
+This includes 300 kg CO2e from Scope 1 emissions, 52,000 kg CO2e from Scope 2 (market-based), and a significant 17,191,000 kg CO2e from Scope 3 emissions, which primarily stem from purchased goods and services (16,436,000 kg CO2e) and business travel (675,000 kg CO2e).
+The company has set ambitious climate commitments, aiming to capture 10 million tonnes of CO2 annually by 2025.
+Additionally, Aker Carbon Capture is targeting carbon net negative status by 2030, exceeding the current guidelines set by the Science-Based Targets initiative (SBTi).
+They also plan to improve the carbon intensity of their products by 50% by 2030 for both Scope 1 and Scope 2 emissions.
+Aker Carbon Capture is committed to achieving net-zero emissions by 2050, with interim targets established for various scopes.
+Their initiatives reflect a strong commitment to reducing their carbon footprint and contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents